• Skip to primary navigation

 6. Hat Chao Mai National Park

-Thailand is famous for its beaches and islands, so it only makes sense that areas of its coastline like Hat Chao Mai National Park are protected areas.
-This particular coastal park covers the islands of Ko Muk, Ko Kradan, and Ko Cheuk in the country’s southern Trang Province, plus the marine life in the waters around them.
-As you explore Hat Chao Mai National Park by boat you have the opportunity to see all kinds of rare and endangered creatures on and off land, including dugongs, sea otters, and pangolins.
+Thailand is famous for its beaches and islands, and areas of its coastline like Hat Chao Mai National Park are protected areas.
+This particular coastal park covers the islands of Ko Muk, Ko Kradan, and Ko Cheuk in the country’s southern Trang Province.
+Exploring Hat Chao Mai National Park by boat allows visitors to see all kinds of rare and endangered land and sea creatures, including dugongs, sea otters, and pangolins.

 James Bond Island in Phang Nga Bay, Southern Thailand